MicrosoftDocs/learn-scaffolding/content-templates/guided-project/exercise.md

 <!-- 4.
 Validation -------------------------------------------------------------------------------------------

     Goal: Enables the learner to evaluate if they completed the exercise correctly.
-Feedback like this is critical for learning.
+This feedback is critical for learning.

     Structure:
-        1. A heading of "## Check your work".
+        1. H2 of "Check your work".
         2. An introductory paragraph describing how they'll validate their work at a high level.
         3. Numbered steps (if the learner needs to perform multiple steps to verify if they were successful).
         4. Video of an expert performing the exact steps of the exercise (optional).